AlanBarber/bitcheck/README.md

 BitCheck creates a `.bitcheck.db` file in each directory containing hash fingerprints of your files.
 When you run a check, it recomputes the hashes and compares them to detect any changes or corruption.

+### Smart Check Mode (Default)

+BitCheck uses **smart checking** by default to distinguish between intentional file changes and corruption:

+- **Intentional changes**: If a file's hash changes AND its modification date changed, BitCheck treats it as an intentional edit and automatically updates the hash
+- **Corruption detected**: If a file's hash changes BUT its modification date is unchanged, BitCheck reports it as possible corruption (bitrot)

+This makes BitCheck practical for real-world use where files are frequently edited, while still catching true corruption.

+**Use `--strict` mode** if you want to report all hash mismatches as corruption, regardless of modification date.

 ### Basic Commands

 | Command | Purpose |